Fort Dodge in Webster County

 At the request of investigators, WHO-TV didn’t release the suspect’s name, though a Fort Dodge Messenger article dated November 15, 2009, reported that [immediately] following the shooting, Ethel Brandland told police the shooter had blondish hair and blue eyes, was about 5 feet 8 inches tall, and between 16 and 20 years old.

-Police confirmed they had a prime suspect, but said there wasn’t enough evidence for an arrest.
+Police confirmed with Brilbeck that this individual “is” the prime suspect, but that there just wasn’t enough evidence to make an arrest.

-“Everybody that was on the department… everybody in town wanted the case solved at the time it happened,” Assistant Fort Dodge Police Chief Kevin Doty said.
+“Everybody that was on the department… everybody in town wanted the case solved at the time it happened,” Assistant Fort Dodge Police Chief Kevin Doty said in the October 2010 interview.
 “And we wanted to get it to the point where not only can you charge somebody but you can take the case to trial and get a conviction and not leave anything to doubt.”

 Marvin Brandland's daughter, Jan Horton

-A key piece of evidence — the pillow case — was left at the scene.
-Family members wondered: if evidence was found, and police have a suspect in mind, why couldn’t the Iowa Division of Criminal Investigation do a DNA test?
+A key piece of evidence — the pillowcase — had been left behind at the scene.
+Family members wondered: if evidence was found, and police had a suspect in mind, why couldn’t the Iowa Division of Criminal Investigation (DCI) do a DNA test?

-Brilbeck asked the DCI about it, and they submitted it for testing and hoped to have some answers soon.
+Brilbeck asked the DCI about it and discovered they’d submitted it for testing and hoped to have some answers soon.

-“I don’t know exactly how long,” said DCI Spokeswoman Courtney Greene.
+“I don’t know exactly how long,” DCI Spokeswoman Courtney Greene said about the DNA sample.
 “I think they’re hoping in the next 30 days they might have some information.
 Then again, if it’s part of an ongoing investigation it could be confidential.
 So even though we know the results we may not be able to release the information.”

 DCI Spokesperson Courtney Green